cdctentacles/kafka-sf/README.md

 # kafka-sf
 Kafka Service Fabric App

-### Not testing in production.
+### Not tested in production.
 Please see [issues](https://github.com/cdctentacles/kafka-sf/issues)
+Kafka, zookeeper and service fabric are production ready systems.
+However, it is still important to deploy and run kafka workload in a chaos environment.
-However, you can try this out in your testing and staging environment and raise any issues you find.
+You can try this out in your testing and staging environment and raise any issues you find.

 Deploy using:
 ```powershell